proyecto-eden-3-esferas/SVG/README.md

 [ ] global function `OUT & add_svg_unclosed(const twoport<FLOAT,POINT>& tp, OUT& o = std::cout)` (in *schematics.twoport.h*) prints a caption, then draws a rectangle.
 To avoid duplication of code I have to create a temporary `label` object from the `twoport` parameter, as I explain in a comment in the source file.

 One solution is for `twoport` to be derived from `label` or to *contain* a `label`.
 And it is a *scalable* solution: just think about all the labels that a `block` in a block diagram or an `ic` in a schematic diagram might need.

+No, as regards `block`'s, I want them to hold one std::string per port (ports are drawn as pins or as the start of lines on the rectangle that matches them).
+Exactly, `block`'s are large objects in memory, are likely to be used often, and will probably have a lot of children (will probably be derived from often).

 [ ] Maybe `ic` (currently in *schematics.ic.h* and currently derived directly from `rectangle`) should be derived from `block` (in *schematics.rectangle.h*), itself derived from `rectangle`.
 On a block the pins are set off evenly according to how many there are on a side.